 In our effort to make these experiences more enjoyable for everyone, please familiarize yourself with these important camp out policies.

 It is our local policy that there will be no photos or filming during any live ritual.
 Staged photos can be taken before or after, but all people in the sight line of the photo must have given permission to be in the photo(s).
 Private photos can be taken, but only with permission of the camp out staff or owner of the shrine, altar, etc in question.
 And please do not tag anyone in posted photos without permission.

-You will be expected to remove any personal camp area trash you generate, as well as take your recycling with you.
+You will be expected to remove any personal camp area trash you generate, as well as your recycling to the dumpster provided.
 Additionally, we ask you only bring non-glass beverage containers for easier removal.
 Please pack as earth friendly as possible, and in regard to consumables: please bring burnable packaging and/or recyclable/reusable containers.

 Please remember that all public and ritual areas in the camp are drug free zones.
 Anyone caught violating the drug free zone policy will be asked to leave the event without refund.

-Full refunds will be given for registrations until 14 days before the event.
-A $25.00 cost will be applied for any cancellation between 7 days before and the start of the event, and there are no refunds after the actual start day of the event.
+Full refunds will be given for registrations until 25 days before the event.
+A $31.00 cost will be applied for any cancellation between 14 days prior and the start of the event, and there are no refunds after the actual start date of the event.

 Pack Bug Spray.
-We are in the woods and by a lake in the summer, it's safe to assume there will be bugs.
+We are in the woods in the summer, it's safe to assume there will be bugs.
 If you are looking for an effective substitute for traditional bug sprays, Avon’s Skin So Soft body lotion is known to work just as well, all the while refreshing the skin and have you smelling nice.

 Things to Bring: